- Online ServicesPay Fines, Calendars...

-The completed documents to finalize a divorce, must be filed with the Civil Department in Room 103 of the main courthouse located at 725 Court Street.
-You must include three (3) self-addressed stamped envelopes; two (2) for you and one (1) for your spouse.
+The completed documents to finalize a divorce must be filed with the Civil Department at 1000 Main Street, Woodland, CA. You must include three (3) self-addressed stamped envelopes; two (2) for you and one (1) for your spouse.
 Your documents will be submitted for approval and signature.
 After it is signed, the clerk will process your judgment, complete the Notice of Entry of Judgment.
 The Notice of Entry of Judgment will be mailed by the clerk to all parties.
 This is your proof that your divorce is final.
 It may take at least four to six weeks for the court to process the paperwork.
 If you do not get a copy of the Notice of Entry of Judgment, contact the Court.
 It is important that you keep this document as you may need proof of your dissolution at later times in your life.

 The original judgment is kept in the court file.